scubamuc/scubamuc.github.io/wiki-md/HowTo_add_SAMBA-Shares&local-shares_to_nextcloud-snap.md

 $ sudo snap connect nextcloud:removable-media
 ```

-### Configure samba on your Linux machine
+### Configure samba on your host

-Samba should be correctly installed and configured on the machine running nextcloud-snap.
-Both SMB and CIFS file sharing protocol should be installed on the machine.
-Please refer to your distribution documentation for information.
+Samba should be correctly installed and configured on the host running nextcloud-snap.
+Both SMB and CIFS file sharing protocol should be installed on the host.
+Refer to your distribution documentation for information.
 Similarly sharing protocolls such as sshfs, davfs etc. may be required.

 ---

-On the machine running your nextcloud-snap the following steps are required;
+Requirements;

 ### Create Mount-directory